How to protect your Bone Health during & after menopause

 About half of all women (and a third of men) over 60 years of age will have a diagnosed osteoporotic fracture during their lifetime.

-Calcium is more effectively absorbed in the presence of oestrogen, so it’s more important after menopause to have adequate dietary calcium.
+Calcium is more effectively absorbed in the presence of oestrogen, and since this is reduced during menopause, it’s more important to have adequate dietary calcium for ongoing bone health.

 The risk factors associated with increased risk of fractures include: